 In 2019, California’s state legislature passed, SB10, a bill designed to eliminate the state’s cash bail system completely.
-While it was set to take effect in October of last year, voters circulated petitions designed to allow citizens to vote on this important piece of legislation and now in the November 2020 election, everyone registered to vote in California will have the opportunity to vote on whether the state will maintain its existing bail system or implement a new bail-free system.
-Here’s what voters should know, courtesy of Vista criminal lawyer Peter M. Liss.
+While it was set to take effect in October of last year, voters circulated petitions designed to allow citizens to vote on this important piece of legislation and now in the November 2020 election, everyone registered to vote in the state will have the opportunity to vote on the future of California’s bail structure, deciding whether the state will maintain its existing bail system or implement a new bail-free system.

 About SB10’s Cash-Free Bail System

-Part of the reason SB10 passed was because the California appellate court ruled that the existing bail system is discriminatory towards the poor by failing to take into account the defendant’s ability to pay the bail.
+Part of the reason SB10 passed was because the appellate court ruled that the California’s bail structure as it stands now is discriminatory towards the poor by failing to take into account the defendant’s ability to pay the bail.
 The new law would eliminate bail and instead require most people charged with misdemeanors to be released within 12 hours of arrest.

-While most people agree that the current bail system is not perfect, SB10 is hotly debated and many, including a number of criminal lawyers in Vista, believe it could be even more problematic.
+While most people agree that California’s bail structure is not ideal the way it is now, SB10 is hotly debated and many, including a number of lawyers in Vista, believe it could be even more problematic.
 Proponents of the bill argue that it would:

 - put everyone on equal footing despite their income